 The Czech Republic has only smaller deposits and sources of barite.
 Also, the quality of the raw material is not the highest and ranges on average between 25 and 60% of barite content (BaSO4) as a useful component in individual deposits and resources.
 Barite deposits in the Czech Republic are of hydrothermal origin, mostly of the veiny or stockwork type, and to a much lesser extent of the metasomatic or stratiform type.
 They are distributed unevenly in several places in the Bohemian Massif, which is due to the larger number of barite formations of different ages and different deposit types.
-The most important deposits and sources were in Krušné Hory (the Ore Mountains) (e.g. Kovářská, Mackov, Nakléřov, Moldava-Vápenice), Železné Hory (the Iron Mountains) (e.g. Běstvina, Křižanovice), Krkonoše (the Giant Mountains) (e.g. Harrachov); smaller deposits, resources and occurrences are known from the Jeseníky Mountains (e.g. Krhanice), Orlické Hory (e.g. Bohousová), the Čistec-Jesenice massif (e.g. Otěvěky), etc.
+The most important deposits and sources were in Krušné Hory (the Ore Mountains) (e.g. Kovářská, Mackov, Nakléřov, Moldava-Vápenice), Železné Hory (the Iron Mountains) (e.g. Běstvina, Křižanovice), Krkonoše (the Giant Mountains) (e.g. Harrachov); smaller deposits, resources and occurrences are known from the Jeseníky Mountains (e.g. Horní Benešov), from the Proterozoic of the West (e.g. Pernárec) and Central Bohemia (e.g. Krhanice), Orlické Hory (e.g. Bohousová), the Čistec-Jesenice massif (e.g. Otěvěky), etc.